Oops, I swore I had posted this on Friday! My bad guys.

 The woman, pale, black-haired and even more Irish than she was, slowly looked Alex over.

 “Well if she’s actually going to buy from my tab, no objections.
 What’ll be big man?”

-“Uh, Miller Lite and double cheeseburger.”
+“Uh, Miller Lite and a chorizo burger.”

 Mary raised an eyebrow before fetching his drink.

 “So, you don’t drink huh?” asked Alex, starting on his beer.

 “You saw what it did to my mother, right?
 I’ve got enough vices to deal with.”

 “Yeah, like that.
 Self-loathing.
 Look, I’m not mad at you so much as I’m mad about your actions.
 It obviously stems back before that mess, and you’ve got to correct your attitude, but beating yourself up about it isn’t going to help anyone.
 If it wasn’t for me you would’ve done it, yeah, but if it wasn’t for me you wouldn’t have gotten wrapped up in the whole mess at all.
 You can either play the what if game, or look forward.
 Up to you.”